-- 1. An LEA and/or a USHE institution identify a course that is an, from both a public and higher education perspective, appropriate concurrent enrollment course.
-This discussion includes what high school course covers the same or similar content as the college course: - If the high school course is core credit, there must be a 90% match of content covered; or - the high school course is elective credit, there should be an 80% match. - 2.
-The partners confirm the course meets all public and higher education requirements for CE. - USHE institution confirms the course is highly transferrable GenEd, CTE, and/or select gateway courses (ex.
-Intro to Education); assists students in earning post-secondary certificate or degrees (prereq, required, or elective); introductory level (1000 and 2000 level); and corresponds to a HS course typically taught to 11 and 12 grade students. - LEA confirms course contributes toward HS graduation and fits within one of the following disciplines: English, Mathematics, Fine arts, Humanities, Social Science, World Languages, or CTE. - 3.
-If there is agreement the course should be proposed for CE, the USHE institution gathers documentation on its curriculum, course description, syllabus, learning outcomes, textbooks, assessments, lecture schedule that illustrates the curriculum covered. - 4.
+- USHE institution confirms the course is highly transferrable GenEd, CTE, and/ or select gateway courses (ex.
+Intro to Education); assists students in earning post-secondary certificate or degrees (prereq, required, or elective); introductory level (1000 and 2000 level); and corresponds to a HS course typically taught to 11 and 12 grade students. - LEA confirms course contributes toward HS graduation and fits within one of the following disciplines: English, Mathematics, Arts, Humanities, Social Science, World Languages, or CTE. - 3.
+If there is agreement, the course should be proposed for CE; the USHE institution gathers documentation on its curriculum: course description, syllabus, learning outcomes, textbooks, assessments, and lecture schedule that illustrate the curriculum covered. - 4.
 The LEA provides the USBE 11-digit cactus code, course title, credit type for the high school course. - 5.
 Once all the details are entered online into the Concurrent Enrollment Course Submission Proposal, the institution and LEA fill out a table that compares the public education strands and standards to the higher education learning outcomes. - 6.
 The USHE institution submits the completed electronic alignment proposal to the USHE Office of the Commissioner. - 7.
 USHE staff members review the proposal, then either send the proposal back with questions to the institution and LEA or submit satisfactory proposals to USBE content area specialists. - 8.
-After review, the content area specialist renders a CE alignment decision in one of the following ways:
+After review, the USBE content area specialist renders a CE alignment decision in one of the following ways: - Approve the alignment proposed by the LEA and institution; - Deny the proposed alignment; - Defer the alignment decision to a future date; or - Suggest and approved alignment to a different high school curriculum.